PFHagolani/Cell-Signaling-Stabilizes-Against-Noise/README.md

 In this repository you will find:

-1. The EmbryoMaker code used to run the developmental simulations The EmbryoMaker code can be found in the EmbryoMaker.devo folder.
+1. The EmbryoMaker code used to run the developmental simulations.

+   The EmbryoMaker code can be found in the EmbryoMaker.devo folder.
 This folder includes the code, which is located in /src/core and a bash file that can be use to compile EmbryoMaker, the executable will be located in the folder /bin.

 	 This version of EmbryoMaker is similar to the original one, it includes just a couple modifications: